rmcanany/SolidEdgeHousekeeper/README.md

 ### Update drawing styles from template
 Updates styles and/or background sheets from a template you specify.

-These styles are processed: DimensionStyles, DrawingViewStyles, LinearStyles, TableStyles, TextCharStyles, TextStyles.
-These are not: FillStyles, HatchPatternStyles, SmartFrame2dStyles.
+These styles are processed: `DimensionStyles`, `DrawingViewStyles`, `LinearStyles`, `TableStyles`, `TextCharStyles`, `TextStyles`.
+These are not: `FillStyles`, `HatchPatternStyles`, `SmartFrame2dStyles`.
 The latter group encountered errors with the current implementation.
 The errors were not thoroughly investigated, however.
 If you need one or more of those styles updated, please ask on the Forum.

 ### Remove face style overrides
 Face style overrides change a part's appearance in the assembly.
 This command causes the part to appear the same in the part file and the assembly.